turbine-kreuzberg/jquery.equalheight/README.md

 ## Usage

-jQuery needs to be loaded and the DOM should be ready.
+jQuery needs to be loaded and the DOM should be ready and wrap the elements inside a DIV with data-equalheight-wrapper.
+Include the jquery.equalheight.css file in your HEAD.

 ### Automated usage